yufeizhao/yufeizhao.github.io/pm/index.md

 * Must be typed in LaTeX and submitted as PDF on Gradescope (accessed from Canvas).
 * Due time: **11:59pm of each due date**
 * Begin each solution on a new page
+* Select the pages for each problem on Gradescope (or else they will not be graded)
 * Each box on the left-margin of the problem set PDF indicates a single problem worth 10 points

 ### Late policy